Paolumaya/Maya-Lore/Maya Cliff Notes.md

 - Paolumu - A giant fluffy white bat-platypus dragon that can puff up their necks to float around and intimidate potential predators.
 - Aberration - Guild name for a fusion of a monster and a human
 - Abomination - Guild name for a fusion of two monsters
-- Dragon Energy - (Working name) Blue energy that has extreme, untapped power.
+- Eldertaint -  Blue energy that has extreme, untapped power.
 A large burst of it was released when a group of hunters beat a giant monster (the final story boss of the base game of MHW)

 ## CANON UNIVERSE (Monster Hunter World AU)
 ### Maya: